 0 have signed.
 Let’s get to 150,000!

 Collectively we use and discard over 1 TRILLION plastic bags each year, they take 1000s of years to decay and they harm our ecosystems and our planet as a whole.
 In each square mile of ocean there is estimated to be 40,000+ pieces of plastic, and that's just on the surface.

 When I was a child in Bangladesh, the price of a bottle of Coca Cola was 14 Taka, if you returned the bottle you would receive 7 Taka back.
 The problem of pollution from such bottles was massively reduced, people collected them, customers returned the bottles and some companies employed people to collect the bottles in return for an income.

 I'm asking all major supermarkets to stop using cheap plastic bags altogether.
 Supermarkets should encourage people with better incentives to reuse more environmentally friendly bags.
 The 5p charge for bags has had good results, but our bins are still full of bags, the land is littered with them, as are our oceans.

 Biodegradable plastics are part of the solution, but we must do more.
 The ubiquitous problem of plastic in our rivers, canal systems and eventually in our seas will not be solved overnight, but where possible, we must lead the way and stop using plastics in order to reduce their production.
-As a lover of wildlife and our green spaces, I cannot stress the importance of such a campaign, sign and share where you can.
+As a lover of wildlife and our green spaces, please stress the importance of such a campaign, sign and share where you can.

 The production of plastic exceeded 300m tonnes in 2014 and this figure is expected to rise to over 2000m tonnes by 2050.

 The effects are far reaching and complex, but we've all seen animal nests piled high with rubbish, beautiful sea creatures trapped in plastic, albatross and all forms of sea life dying due to consumption of plastics in one form or another.
-That's the clearly visible bit, far worse damage is done at a microbial level, this is not mere rhetoric, microbial epidemiology and pollution genomics show startling levels of pollution on land and in our oceans.
+That's the clearly visible bit, far worse damage is done at a microbial level, microbial epidemiology and pollution genomics show startling levels of pollution on land and in our oceans.